Sherlock-Holo/resources-packer/README.md

 # resources-packer
-pack static resources in to go file
+pack static resources into a single go file